-Some of these frauds and scams are so common nowadays that a slightly experienced Investor or Trader will not even bat an eye to those frauds and scams, but the fraudster’s aim is not locked on the experienced Investor but on the newbie.
-So in this article we are going to discuss some of the frauds and scams in Indian stock market.
+Some of these frauds and scams are so common nowadays that a slightly experienced Investor or Trader will not even bat an eye at those frauds and scams, but the fraudster’s aim is not the experienced Investor but the newbie.
+So in this article, we are going to discuss some of the frauds and scams in the Indian stock market.
 What can we learn from each event and how to prevent those frauds and scams from happening with you!

 Pump and Dump

-This one of the most famous and common way scammers and fraudulent people scam the Indian Stock Market Investors and Traders.
+This is one of the most famous and common ways scammers and fraudulent people scam the Indian Stock Market Investors and Traders.